How To Obtain Your Texas Life & Health Insurance License

 What If I Have a Criminal Record?

-If interested in a career in insurance, you must undergo a full background check with fingerprinting.
-This process will reveal any criminal history, and if you have a past that includes crimes that involve dishonesty or a breach of trust from working in the insurance business, you will be denied licensure.
-Bill Clinton was responsible for this law called the Violent Crime Control and Law Enforcement Act of 1994.
-However, the law does permit you to become licensed if you can produce a signed 1033 consent waiver from the state where you operated.
+If you're interested in a career in insurance, you must undergo a background check that includes fingerprinting.
+This process will likely reveal any criminal history, and if you have a past that includes crimes that involve dishonesty or a breach of trust from working in the insurance business, you may be denied licensure.

-Other considerations that will affect your ability to become licensed are the frequency of offenses, sentencing, and completion of rehabilitation.
-The insurance commissioner is really only concerned with felonies that are related to your ability to perform the functions necessary to work in the insurance industry.
+Other considerations that may affect your ability to become licensed are the frequency of offenses, sentencing, and completion of rehabilitation.
+The insurance commissioner is typically only concerned with felonies that are related to your ability to perform the functions necessary to work in the insurance industry.

-Crimes such as robbery, theft, burglary, dishonesty, fraud, breach of fiduciary trust and any convictions related to work within the insurance industry would prohibit someone from being licensed.
-Other crimes that would affect licensure are those that threatened public safety and violent or financial crimes.
+Crimes such as robbery, theft, burglary, dishonesty, fraud, breach of fiduciary trust and any convictions related to work within the insurance industry may prohibit someone from being licensed.